notwonderful/aionucp/README.md

 ## Features

-- Login / Registration / Logout/ Password Recovery / Password Change and Email Change
+- Login / Registration / Logout / Password Recovery / Password Change and Email Change
 - Balance replenishment [Palych.io](https://palych.io) and [Payop.com](https://payop.com)
 - Currency conversion.
 - Membership Purchase
 - Character Unstuck
 - Referral Program
 - Promo Codes
+- Mail Items
+- Bulk Email
 - Test coverage (currently not all tests are successful, as I literally threw together the user panel in a day and am just continuing today).
 - Account import.
 Very useful if you already have a game server and need to import existing game accounts into the WEB database.
 Please note that your users will need to use the password recovery function.